-In the past few years, Lithuanian railway infrastructure was upgraded to accept longer trains, to minimize the number of bottlenecks and increase throughput on major railway corridors.
-Lithuanian railway network consists of 1877,2 km [1520 mm - 1762,0 km; 1435 mm - 115,2 km] of railway track lines with the possible maximum axle load up to 25t on the 1520 mm gauge track lines and 22,5t on the 1435 mm gauge track lines.
+In the past few years, Lithuanian railway infrastructure was upgraded to accept longer trains, to minimise the number of bottlenecks and increase throughput on major railway corridors.
+Lithuanian railway network consists of 1,877.2 km [1520 mm - 1,762.0 km;

+1435 mm - 115.2 km of railway track lines with the possible maximum axle load up to 25 t on the 1520 mm gauge track lines and 22.5 t on the 1435 mm gauge track lines.
 Trains with maximum weight up to 12,000 t in special cases are acceptable.

-Today, 55% of Lithuanian station tracks are suitable for trains longer than 1050 m and up to 1500 m, 40% of all Lithuanian station tracks are suitable for the trains with the length of 850 m and up to 1050 m.
-It is important to mention, that 7% of stations are ready to accept even longer trains with the length of more than 1500 m and up to over 4000 m.
+Today, 55% of Lithuanian station tracks are suitable for trains longer than 1,050 m and up to 1,500 m, 40% of all Lithuanian station tracks are suitable for the trains with the length of 850 m and up to 1,050 m.
+It is important to mention, that 7% of stations are ready to accept even longer trains with the length of more than 1,500 m and up to over 4,000 m.

-In 2015, Lithuanian railways have finished the construction of 123 km of European 1435 mm gauge Rail Baltica line from PL/LT Boarder to Kaunas.
-Moreover, in order to cope with ever-growing need for multimodal transportation two intermodal terminals in Vilnius and Kaunas have been established.
-Kaunas Intermodal Terminal a unique sorting facility, first in Baltics, that is equipped with both 1435 mm as well as 1520 mm gauge railway tracks.
-To insure high level of safety, to increase the speed of freight trains and train throughput a traffic control centre has been established.
-Prior the establishment of new traffic control centre [before the DaVinci system implementation] it was possible to manage only 33 stations, from which 21 stations were controlled constantly.
-After the implementation of the DaVinci system, the traffic control centre is able to manage 108 stations in total, including 5 stations that are involved in Rail Baltica project.
-Today, traffic control centre safely controls the traffic, manages and controls all trains on tracks, signalling system, power supply and traffic timetables including traffic interruptions as well as monitors level crossings.
+In 2015, Lithuanian railways finished the construction of 123 km of European 1435 mm gauge Rail Baltica line from PL/LT Boarder to Kaunas.
+Moreover, in order to cope with the ever-growing need for multimodal transportation, two intermodal terminals in Vilnius and Kaunas have been established.
+Kaunas Intermodal Terminal is a unique sorting facility, the first in the Baltics that is equipped with both 1435 mm as well as 1520 mm gauge railway tracks.
+To ensure a high level of safety, to increase the speed of freight trains and train throughput, a traffic control centre has been established.
+Prior to the establishment of the new traffic control centre [before the DaVinci system implementation] it was possible to manage only 33 stations, from which 21 stations were controlled constantly.
+Since the implementation of the DaVinci system, the traffic control centre is able to manage 108 stations in total, including 5 stations that are involved in the Rail Baltica project.
+Today, the traffic control centre safely controls the traffic, manages and controls all trains on tracks, signalling system, power supply and traffic timetables including traffic interruptions as well as monitors level crossings.

-In the next decade, Lithuanian railways plans to invest into electrification of major railway lines, further modernization of Klaipeda port railway node, implementation of ERTMS, construct the Rail Baltica line section from Kaunas up to LT\LV boarder as well as increase the level of safety by reconstructing level crossings into two-level crossings.
+In the next decade, Lithuanian railways plans to invest in electrification of major railway lines, further modernisation of Klaipeda port railway node, implementation of ERTMS, construction of the Rail Baltica line section from Kaunas up to LT\LV border as well as increasing the level of safety by reconstructing level crossings into two-level crossings.

 The modal split of freight transport 2015 in Lithuania is 67 % rail and 33 % road.
-Especially on the east-west corridor (to Russia) train length up to 1.050 m are possible or projects for upgrading the lines are ongoing (e.g. passing tracks and track lengthening in marshalling yards).
+Especially on the east-west corridor (to Russia) train lengths up to 1,050 m are possible or projects for upgrading the lines are ongoing (e.g. passing tracks and track lengthening in marshalling yards).
 The long trains are running with two locomotives.